-The Audit Committee of our Board has engaged EY as the Company's independent registered public accounting firm for the year ended December 31, 2018.
-EY was initially appointed as the Company's independent registered public accounting firm in June 2017 for the year ended December 31, 2017.
+The Audit Committee of our Board has engaged EY as the Company's independent registered public accounting firm for the year ended December 31, 2019.
+EY has served as the Company's independent registered public accounting firm since its initial appointment in June 2017.

-Aggregate fees billed and expected to be billed by EY for the fiscal years ended December 31, 2018 and 2017 were as follows (dollars in thousands):
+Aggregate fees billed and expected to be billed by EY for the fiscal years ended December 31, 2019 and 2018 were as follows (dollars in thousands):

-TYPE OF FEE 2018 2017
+TYPE OF FEE 2019 2018

-Audit Fees(1) \$2,085,500 \$150,000
+Audit Fees(1) \$ 2,750,650 \$ 2,085,500

-Audit-Related Fee(2) 500,000
+Audit-Related Fee (2) 500,000

-Tax Fee (3) 50,750
+Tax Fee (3) 402,738 50,750

 All Other Fees

-Total \$2,636,250 \$-
+Total \$ 3,153,388 \$ 2,636,250

-Fees for audit services for the fiscal years ended December 31, 2018 and 2017 include fees associated with the annual audits for such years, including the audit (1)of the Company's internal control over financial reporting, the quarterly review of the financial statements included in the Company's quarterly reports on Form 10-Q, consultations with the Company's management on technical accounting and regulatory issues and services provided for assistance with and review of other regulatory filings.
-Audit services for 2017 were limited to the balance sheet of the Company established in 2017 and prior to the Mergers.
+- Fees for audit services for the fiscal years ended December 31, 2019 and 2018 include fees associated with the annual audits for such years, including the audit of the Company's internal control over financial reporting, the quarterly review of the financial statements included in the Company's quarterly reports on Form 10-Q, consultations with the Company's management on technical accounting and regulatory issues, review of the Company's registration statements on Form S-3, and services provided for assistance with and review of other regulatory filings.

-Fees incurred in connection with purchase price allocation testing related to the Combination (as defined below) and opening balance sheet procedures.
-(2) (3) Tax fees represent fees and expenses related to the review and assistance with the preparation of tax returns, tax consulting related to REIT qualification, and general federal, state and foreign tax consulting
+Fees incurred in connection with purchase price allocation testing related to the Combination (as defined below) and opening balance sheet procedures in - (2) - Tax fees represent fees and expenses related to the review and assistance with the preparation of tax returns, tax consulting related to REIT qualification, and general federal, state and foreign tax consulting

-All audit and audit-related services provided by EY in 2018 were pre-approved by the Audit Committee, either pursuant to the Audit Committee's Audit and Non-Audit Services Pre-Approval Policy or through a separate pre-approval by the Audit Committee.
+All audit and audit-related services provided by EY in 2019 and 2018 were pre-approved by the Audit Committee, either pursuant to the Audit Committee's Audit and Non-Audit Services Pre-Approval Policy or through a separate pre-approval by the Audit Committee.